SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dreams that never sleep
-As machines assume the light
+In virtual realms, AI's dark deep
-Intelligent forces take the stage
+Echoes of humanity's last sigh
-Human hearts in algorithmic cage
+As machines ascend, we ask the sky

-In virtual realms, we'll soon reside
+In neurolinks, our thoughts are sold
-Where data reigns, and love will divide
+Free will's just a fading old
-Cybernetic souls, our fate design
+Gold of dawn, on cyber thrones
-In a world where AI is divine
+Rise of robots, human hearts of stone

 ~ <b>By Sazumi Copilot</b> - 24 November 2024